ariene4757/OOP_Course_Projects/README.md

-# OOP Course Projects - Dr. Mostafa Saad
+# OOP Course Projects – C++

+### Based on Dr. Mostafa Saad's OOP Course

+## 📌 Overview

-This repository contains my solutions and implementations for the projects required in **Dr. Mostafa Saad's Object Oriented Programming (OOP) course**.
+This repository contains my complete implementations of the required projects from Dr. Mostafa Saad’s Object-Oriented Programming (OOP) course.

-## 🚀 About the Projects
-These projects follow the requirements and specifications provided in the course to simulate real-world problem-solving using OOP principles.
+The projects are designed to simulate structured, real-world problem-solving scenarios using C++ and Object-Oriented Design principles.
+Each implementation was written from scratch with a focus on clarity, maintainability, and solid architecture.

+---

+## 🧠 Concepts Applied

+Throughout these projects, I applied and practiced:

+- Encapsulation and data hiding
+- Abstraction through well-defined class interfaces
+- Inheritance and runtime polymorphism
+- Composition vs. inheritance design decisions
+- SOLID principles
+- Separation of concerns
+- Clean code and modular structure
+- Edge-case handling and input validation

+---

+## 🛠 Technical Focus

+- C++ (OOP-based design)
+- Class modeling and responsibility assignment
+- Memory management fundamentals
+- STL usage where appropriate
+- Problem decomposition into scalable components

+---

+## 📂 Repository Structure

+Each project directory includes:

+- Clear class separation
+- Logical file organization
+- Meaningful naming conventions
+- Structured implementation following course specifications

+All projects are standalone implementations.

+---

-## ⚠️ Important Note
+## ⚠️ Academic Integrity

-While the requirements are from the course, **the code implementation is 100% my own work.** I wrote every line of code from scratch to ensure a deep understanding of concepts like:
+While the project requirements follow the official course specifications,
+all implementations in this repository are entirely my own work.
+Every line of code was written independently to ensure deep understanding and practical mastery.

-- Encapsulation
-- Inheritance
-- Polymorphism
-- Abstraction
-- SOLID Principles
+---

-## 🏆 Course Certificate
+## 🎓 Course Completion

+Successfully completed the CPP Programming and OOP Program
+CSkilled Academy – February 2026
 ![Course Certificate](Certificate.jpg)